 But the issue arises if your contractor is actually your employee (based on the legal definition).
 If that is the case, you will be paying for the expensive consequences of misclassifying your employees as contractors!

-The classification matters to the government for tax reasons obviously, but under the Fair Labor Standards Act, this misclassification also impacts your staff.
+The classification matters to the government for tax reasons obviously, but under the Fair Labor Standards Act, this misclassification also impacts your team.

 So if it turns out you’ve been treating your contractors like employees, you’ll need to: